 Heavy infantry vs Feudal knights

 The close quarters fighting continues to rage, and at the far right of the German line their Vikings have realised that their spear-armed tactics are no match for the sheer fury of the enemy Vikings aggressive charging swordsmanship.
-Morale was now at the bottom of Brogger the Agrophobic's clumsy footed bacon slicer!
+The battlefield was by now as smelly as Olaf the Goat-Impregnator's deaf-mute hammer!
 Markers sprout on both sides as the battle ebbs and flows.